BlobbyFischer/comm-flip/README.md

 ### C++ Core

 - `Rank1Tensor.cpp`, `Rank1Tensor.h`
-  Define the `Rank1Tensor` class representing individual rank-1 tensors that sum to form a full tensor.
+  Define the `Rank1Tensor` class representing individual rank 1 tensors that sum to form a full tensor.

 - `Scheme.cpp`, `Scheme.h`
-  Define the `Scheme` class representing a full decomposition into rank-1 tensors.
+  Define the `Scheme` class representing a full decomposition into rank 1 tensors.
 Implements the flip graph exploration logic.

 - `main.cpp`
   Entry point for the program.
 Takes an input tensor decomposition and performs the flip graph search.

-- `Makefile`
+- `makefile`
   Use `make` to compile the C++ code.

 ### Decompositions & Results

 - `*.exp`
   Files representing tensor decompositions.
-Each line is a rank-1 tensor.
+Each line is a rank 1 tensor.
 For example, `222.exp` is the standard `<2,2,2>` matrix multiplication tensor.

 - `solutions/`
   Contains output decompositions organized by tensor and rank.
   Structure:
   ```
   solutions/
-    example1/
+    tensor_name/
+      x16/  # search results from method denoted by x of rank 16
-      x8/  # Standard search results of rank 8
+      x15/  # search results from method denoted by x of rank 15
-      y7/  # Marakov-like search results of rank 7
+      y14/  # search results from method denoted by y of rank 14
   ```

 ### Python Scripts